 My name is Fernando J. Villalovs.
 I was born in 1989.
 I grew up in Mexico City.
-At my 18 years of age, I graduated High School and chose to pursue a college education in the United States.
+At my 18 years of age, I graduated high school and chose to pursue a college education in the United States.
 I relocated to the Bronx and attended college at Fordham University, Rose Hill Campus, where I earned my B.A. in Philosophy (with honors) in 2012, and a Minor in Psychology.
-Upon graduation, I came back to Mexico City to work on myself and spend quality time with my family.
-For a brief time, I worked as a life coach for children and adults and taught seminars on philosophy, literature, and creative writing.
-In 2014, I decided to pursue an M.A. in Philosophy while I took on freelance work translating, writing, and editing, primarily for culture magazines, and start-ups.
-After a year or so of coursework, I was offered a place in the Department of Philosophy at Universidad Iberoamericana, where I translate and edit manuscripts for a living (among other less interesting things).
-I defended my dissertation in the summer of 2017, and am now a proud Master in Philosophy.
+Upon graduation, I came back to Mexico City to begin my work at Arkesoul as a coach for children and adults through group and one-to-one sessions on the critical analysis of literature and other forms of art as the means for innovative thinking and personal growth.
+In 2014, I decided to pursue an M.A. in Philosophy while I took on freelance work translating, writing, and editing, primarily for culture magazines and startups.
+After a year or so of coursework, I was offered a place in the Department of Philosophy at Universidad Iberoamericana (2015-2017), where I translated and edited manuscripts for their publication in academic journals and publishing houses.
+I defended my dissertation in the summer of 2017 and am now a proud Master in Philosophy.

-For my academic writing, translations and editing, refer to my Academia profile.
+For my résumé, and a portfolio of my academic writing and translations, refer to my Academia profile.

-For my writing, translating or editing services, reach me at email@example.com.
+For my professional services, reach me at email@example.com.